 We celebrate diversity in our school community by valuing each child’s identity, family and culture, and we recognize the multiple ways in which these elements enrich the entire learning experience.
 As a community of learners, we strive to provide an authentic experience that reflects our philosophy.

-From emerging school traditions to opportunities in the parish and the broader neighborhood, we take the time to develop and nurture relationships and explore ideas.
-Each month, St. John’s clergy lead the preschool community in a Children’s Chapel that includes music and spiritual reflection appropriate to the lives of preschoolers and their families.
+From emerging school traditions to opportunities in the the broader neighborhood, we take the time to develop and nurture relationships and explore ideas.
+Each month, St. John’s Preschool community gathers in a Children’s Chapel that includes music and spiritual reflection appropriate to the lives of preschoolers and their families.
 Four times during the school year, the Preschool hosts evening events which provide a forum for parent education and dialogue among teachers and families.
 Other school-wide events are scheduled throughout the year.